zachHFT/Optimal-Cryptocurrency-Trading-Strategies/README.md

 - To extract the Data, you can do so as per the call of get_uptodate_binance_data.update_data_for_basepair(base_pair='USDT', nb_symbols_limit=5, bin_size='1d') in get_ohlc_historical_data.ipynb

+- The data will be saved in a folder named 'Binance_OHLC' located within a 'Data' folder within your project folder.
+If you do not have such folders, create some.
+(If you are familiar with chdir python function to change and work with your choice directory you can ignore this remark).

+- The code in get_uptodate_binance_data.py contains a global variable 'main_directory' which has the name of my project folder I am working on.
+I recommend you call your project folders with the same name.

 ## Data Cleaning

 - We use the clean_csv() function to clean the newly doownloaded data file.
 In particular, we setup timestamp in datetime format, to allow us to have an easier handling of the data later on.